Coral reef: Coral farming

-Coral gardens take advantage of a coral's natural ability to fragment and continuing to grow if the fragments are able to anchor themselves onto new substrates.
+Coral gardens take advantage of a coral's natural ability to fragment and continue to grow if the fragments can anchor themselves onto new substrates.
 This method was first tested by Baruch Rinkevich in 1995 which found success at the time.
-By today's standards, coral farming has grown into a variety of different forms, but still has the same goals of cultivating corals.
-Consequently, coral farming quickly replaced previously used transplantation methods or the act of physically moving sections or whole colonies of corals into a new area.
-Transplantation has seen success in the past and decades of experiments have led to a high success and survival rate.
-However, this method still requires the removal of corals from existing reefs.
-With the current state of reefs, this kind of method should generally be avoided if possible.
-Saving healthy corals from eroding substrates or reefs that are doomed to collapse could be a major advantage of utilizing transplantation.
+By today's standards, coral farming has evolved into various forms, but it still aims to cultivate corals.
+Consequently, coral farming quickly replaced previously used transplantation methods, which involved physically moving sections or entire coral colonies to a new area.
+Transplantation has seen success in the past, and decades of experiments have led to a high success and survival rate.
+However, this method still requires removing corals from existing reefs.
+Given the current state of reefs, this method should generally be avoided if possible.
+Saving healthy corals from eroding substrates or reefs doomed to collapse could be a significant advantage of using transplantation.

-Coral gardens generally take on the safe forms no matter where you go.
+Coral gardens generally take on safe forms, no matter where you go.
 It begins with the establishment of a nursery where operators can observe and care for coral fragments.
 It goes without saying that nurseries should be established in areas that are going to maximize growth and minimize mortality.
 Floating offshore coral trees or even aquariums are possible locations where corals can grow.
 After a location has been determined, collection and cultivation can occur.

-The major benefit of using coral farms is it lowers polyp and juvenile mortality rates.
-By removing predators and recruitment obstacles, corals are able to mature without much hindrance.
+The primary benefit of using coral farms is that they reduce polyp and juvenile mortality.
+By removing predators and recruitment obstacles, corals can mature without much hindrance.
 However, nurseries cannot stop climate stressors.
 Warming temperatures or hurricanes can still disrupt or even kill nursery corals.

 Technology is becoming more popular in the coral farming process.
-Teams from the Reef Restoration and Adaptation Program (RRAP) have trialled coral counting technology utilizing a prototype robotic camera.
-The camera uses computer vision and learning algorithms to detect and count individual coral babies and track their growth and health in real time.
-This technology, with research led by QUT, is intended to be used during annual coral spawning events and will provide researchers with control that is not currently possible when mass-producing corals.
+Teams from the Reef Restoration and Adaptation Program (RRAP) have trialled coral-counting technology using a prototype robotic camera.
+The camera uses computer vision and machine learning algorithms to detect and count individual coral babies, and to track their growth and health in real time.
+This technology, led by QUT, is intended for use during annual coral spawning events and will provide researchers with control not currently possible when mass-producing corals.